KestrelComputer/kestrel-3-users-guide/manuscript/chapter-5.md

 For example, the offset for `getmem` is written `STS_GETMEM`.
 The system call reference follows later in this chapter.

+Programs are expected to preserve this reference, for it provides the program's only linkage with the operating system.
+Many applications might store the reference in a dedicated variable:

+    ; ...
+    stsBase:    dword   0
+    ; ...

+then reference it when needed in another part of the program:

+    ; Invoke the emit system call.
+Assume parameters ; are passed in CPU registers.
+    stsEmit:    auipc   gp, 0
+                addi    dsp, dsp, -16
+                sd      x17, 8(dsp)
+                sd      x16, 0(dsp)
+                ld      x16, stsBase-stsEmit(gp)
+                jalr    x0, STS_EMIT(x16)

+Because the launched program
+receives its linkage to STS
+via the data stack,
-The calling program **may** provide its own implementation of the STS system calls.
+as established by the launching program, the launching program **may** provide its own implementation of the STS system calls.
-The called program can never trust the jump table address it receives to be the one that the STS kernel itself provides.
+The launched program can never truly know the system call table it receives to be the one that the STS kernel itself provides.
-However, it *can* trust that it offers completely compatible semantics.
+However, it *can* trust that what it receives remains compatible with the semantics established by STS.
 This allows some programs to encapsulate STS features for other programs.

 For example, a trace utility can launch another STS program,